the-road-to-learn-react/the-road-to-learn-react-albanian/manuscript/chapter1.md

 ### Ushtrime:

-* Change your *src/App.js* source code a few times to see HMR in action
+* Ndryshoni *src/App.js* kodin burim disa herë për të parë HMR në veprim
-* Watch the first 10 minutes of [Live React: Hot Reloading with Time Travel](https://www.youtube.com/watch?v=xsSnOQynTHs) by Dan Abramov
+* Shikoni 10 minutat e para të [Live React: Hot Reloading with Time Travel](https://www.youtube.com/watch?v=xsSnOQynTHs) nga Dan Abramov

-## Complex JavaScript in JSX
+## JavaScript në JSX

 So far, you have rendered a few primitive variables in your JSX.
 Now, we will render a list of items.
 The list will contain sample data in the beginning, but later we will learn how to fetch the data from an external API.